Coelecanth/project3-waterBlogged/README.md

 ### Typography

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:
+i used the website fontjoy to pick a pair of fonts which are complimentary in there styles but provide a mild contrast to the rest of the text on the page.
+The fonts chosen were sourced form google fonts and imported into my css, these were then applied with there own classes to slected text.
+The fonts used are shown below

+- [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab) was used for the primary headers and titles.

+- [Titillium web](https://fonts.google.com/specimen/Titillium+Web) was used for all other secondary text.

+#### Icons
 I used font awesome for the icons as it was able to provide the diverse colection of I cons I needed to repreent the individual elelemt

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User stories